What Are the Doses of Sildenafil?

-How to pick the right dosage for you
+How to pick the right dose for you

-Higher dosages can increase chance of success but lower dosages have less risk of side effects
+Higher doses can increase the chance of success but lower doses have less risk of side effects

-There are things that can affect the way your Sildenafil dosage works
+There are things that can affect the way your Sildenafil dose works

 Combining your dosage with non-medical treatments can give better results

-You can't easily compare Sildenafil dosages with dosages of other medications
+You can't easily compare Sildenafil doses with doses of other medications

 If you’re considering getting Sildenafil treatment, or you’re already on it, you may want to know which dosage is right for you.
 The right dosage can improve your chance of success or help you avoid side effects.